michaelaye/planetarypy_orig/README.md

  * GeoRaster: A class that uses GDAL but again adds user-friendly interfaces to coordinate transformtion, sub-solar point direction marking, and combination of different data-sets into one (e.g. laser altimeter on top of image data etc.) (available, but needs clean-up)
 * Areas I want to avoid overlapping with as much as possible:
  * GDAL's vast capability of reading geo-referenced images.
 Any functionality we are missing should be integrated as much as possible into GDAL, for example I think several PDS formats are still failing with the PDS reader of GDAL.
 Maybe, we could store virtual GDAL formats here, if requested.
- * skikit-image for image analysis routines.
+ * scikit-image for image analysis routines.

 ## Install